rpgreview/papersandpaychecks/pnp.md

 >
 > *Seth*: Well that brings my score from +5 to +7, I should succeed at this.
 (Rolls a 11 in total).
 OK, I made it clean, thanks to the bonus.
 >
 > *The Boss*: Well there is the SHR, or spontaneously hypertensive rat.
 You also know that the medical school does have some of these and there's a special dataset that's been studying the effects of diet.
-There's three populations of rat, one that's been fed a diet high in fat, sodium, and alcohol, one that's been feed rich in potassium, calcium, and magnesium, and a control group that's been fed a normal diet, whatever that is for a lab rat.
+There's three populations of rat, one that's been fed a diet high in fat, sodium, and alcohol, one that's been fed a diet rich in potassium, calcium, and magnesium, and a control group that's been fed a normal diet, whatever that is for a lab rat.
 >
 > *Mary*: "I'm not sure which rat I'll have the most sympathy for.
 The one that's spent its life on chips, soda, and booze and is sick or the one that's healthy and have been eating wholegrains and raw vegetables"
 >